-This unit will introduce you to the nature, structure and regulatory framework in the UK.
-In addition, you will be provided with a basic understanding of the legal system in the UK and the structure of the civil and criminal courts.
-You will learn the formation of contracts and the concept of obligations and liabilities within contracts.
+This unit will introduce you to the nature and structure of the consumer regulatory framework in the UK.
+In so doing you will be provided with a basic understanding of the legal system in the UK and the structure of the civil and criminal courts.
+You will learn about the role and formation of contracts as well as the concept of obligations and liabilities within contracts.